 - Pin Knot- It is the most commonly found imperfection which has a size of maximum 1 cm and is still living.
 It is caused by shorter limb of a tree which dies off due to some reasons cause a tiny knot in the tree which is called a pin knot.
 Usually when a tree is cut, there are some little living limbs of it which turns into a pin knot as they die.
 Pin knots are mostly round and you feel them when you touch the area.
 Remember - Every spot on the bat wood is not a Knot.

 On the cricket bat, pin knots may appear on the back and edges of the bat.
 Do they impact performance?
-No, they do not as long as they are not visible on the face of the bat.
+No, they do not affect the performance of the bat.
 These types of knots are more visible in Grade 5, Grade 4 and Grade 3 bats.

 - Dead knot- A dead knot is caused due to a branch falling out after a long time due to insufficiency of sunlight reaching to it.
 As it grows for some time, it forms a knot.

 When a tree is cut down after a long time, these dead knots are common.
 As for the cricket bat, it is better without a dead knot.
 They are normally found on the back side of the bat.
 It does not cause any impact on the performance, though.

 - False Growth- The tree grows fast in its initial years and the bark stretches out, creating growth rings which indicates its growth.
 Some factors sometimes put a stop to the growth of the tree i.e. drought or fire, it creates a false grain which runs parallel to the normal grains.

 It is a common imperfection found in cricket bats.
 It is not a weakness and bats do not usually snaps at false growth line.